 Kimberley Land and Sea Management

 Kimberley Aboriginal people have been looking after and managing their land and sea country for more than 40,000 years and are still doing this today.
-Looking after Country is an integral part of our vision at the KLC and we have been working with Indigenous land managers to achieve the cultural and environmental outcomes they want to see happen on the ground.
+Looking after Country is an integral part of our vision at the KLC and we have been working with Prescribed Body Corporates and Indigenous land managers to achieve the cultural and environmental outcomes they want to see happen on the ground.